We are excited to learn of your interest in joining Augsburg College!

 All high school transcripts are evaluated by your international admissions counselor at Augsburg.
 We do not require official evaluations of high school transcripts.

 I submitted my application.
 How long will it take before I learn about my admission decision?

 Applicants will be informed within 7 to 10 business days regarding their admission decision along with information about scholarship award, if any.

 What are your admissions deadlines?

-The priority admissions deadline for the following fall semester is February 1.
-We recommend you apply before then in order to receive priority consideration for scholarships.
+The priority application deadline for the following fall semester is February 1.
+We recommend you apply before then in order to receive maximum consideration for scholarships.

 Have a question that was not answered?
 No problem.
-Connect with your international admissions counselor at any point regarding questions about campus or the application process.
-You can do this by sending an e-mail to firstname.lastname@example.org or by phone at 001-612-330-1359.
-Skype or Google Hangout meetings are also available and can be scheduled by sending an e-mail.
+Contact your international admissions counselor, Kelly Parpovic, at any point with questions about our campus community or application process.
+You can do this by sending an email to firstname.lastname@example.org or by phone at 001-612-330-1359.
+Skype or Google Hangout meetings are also available and can be scheduled by sending an email.